swt30/waterworlds-paper/waterworlds.md

 As a first indication of this, we consider the fact that we do not find major deviations from the mass--radius relations of @Valencia2007a (Fig. @fig:valencia-mr-comparison) to be promising.
 This is despite the fact that they include conductive boundary layers in their models.

-{==The phase structure is also of interest when we consider questions of habitability.
+The phase structure is also of interest when we consider questions of habitability.
 The properties of water change significantly near the critical point: water becomes a low-dielectric fluid and a poor solvent for polar substances [@Ansimov2004].
 The nature of reactions supported by water is also expected to change at high temperatures [@Kruse2007].
-We would expect significant changes in any kind of life that could be found within these water layers, both when compared with liquid oceans on Earth and when seen over time as the planet's structure evolved.==}
+We would expect significant changes in any kind of life that could be found within these water layers, both when compared with liquid oceans on Earth and when seen over time as the planet's structure evolved.

 # Conclusion and discussion